-What is Churn?
+What is Customer Churn?

 Table of Contents

-What is Churn?
+What is Customer Churn?

 How is Churn Used?

-- As a critical input to Customer Lifecycle Valuations
+- Critical input to Customer Lifecycle Valuations

-A single churn number is suitable for discussions with analysts, press, peers, and other interested, non-operational audiences.
 However, to better inform key business decision-makers in product or service pricing, planning, packaging, and marketing (among others), SaaS businesses employ a variety of more sophisticated churn metrics to help them understand the true performance of their business and relative to their peers.

-- By length of sales cycle
+- Length of sales cycle

-- By functional usage
+- Functional usage

-- By licensed modules
+- Licensed modules

-- By industry or market segment
+- Industries or market segments

-- By customer size or segmentation
+- Customer size or segmentation

-- By total customer revenue or contract size
+- Total customer revenue or contract size

-When do you count a Customer as churned?
+When Do You Count a Customer as Churned?